7 Common Symptoms Of Menopause

 2. Hot flashes

 This symptom is one that makes most women shudder.
 This is a primary symptom, where you may feel a sudden feeling of heat either in the upper portion of your body or all over.
 Your face and neck might turn red, and you may feel sweaty or flushed.
-The intensity of a hot flash can range from mild to severe, and it usually lasts between 30 seconds to 10 minutes.
+The intensity of a hot flashes can range from mild to severe, and it usually lasts between 30 seconds to 10 minutes.

 3. Vaginal dryness